 Something of this approach has become a touchstone in recent debate on the future direction of the nutrition sciences.
-Schubert et al. (2011) in particular call for placing disciplines like cultural sociology, human geography, social anthropology, political science, and health economics at the center of a new putrition paradigm.
-In their view, social science needs to be a set the nutrition sciences as a necession. sary filter between atomistic, biomedical 'basic' science and useful policy and practice.
+Schubert et al. (2011) in particular call for placing disciplines like cultural sociology, human geography, social anthropology, political science, and health economics at the center of a new nutrition paradigm.
+In their view, social science needs to be central to the enterprise of the nutrition sciences as a necessary filter between atomistic, biomedical 'basic' science and useful policy and practice.